 Byzantine Fault Tolerance (BFT) is the property of a computer system that allows it to reach consensus regardless of the failure of some of its components.

 A candlestick chart is a graphing technique used to show changes in price over time.
 Each candle provides 4 points of information opening price, closing price, high, and low.
 Also known as “candles” for short.

 Cash is the most liquid form of money: physical coins and banknotes in the most narrow sense of the term.

 CBDCs are digital currencies issued by a central bank whose status as legal tender depends on government regulation or law.

-The best approximation of the number of coins that are circulating in the market and in the general public’s hands. *see Max Supply and Total Supply.
+The best approximation of the number of coins that are circulating in the market and in the general public’s hands.

-Software that can access and process blockchain transactions on a local computer.
+A client is software that can access and process blockchain transactions on a local computer.
 A common application of this is a cryptocurrency software wallet.